IgniteUI/igniteui-docfx/en/components/tree.md

 </igx-tree>
 ```

-- Declaring a tree by creating individual nodes manually
+- Declaring a tree by creating static unbound nodes

-In order to render a tree you do not necessarily need a data set - individual nodes can be created without binding them to data:
+In order to render a tree you do not necessarily need a data set - individual nodes can be created without an underlying data model:

 ```html
 <igx-tree>